ibm-cloud-docs/pattern-sap-on-vpc/reference-architecture-sap-on-vpc.md

 ![A diagram of a computer network description automatically generated](./image1.svg){: caption="Figure 1: High level architecture." caption-side="bottom"}

+The diagram illustrates a high level architecture and the numbered items on the diagram correspond to the descriptions below.

 1. Client network connectivity is accomplished through Direct Link with VPN access for MSPs.

 2. An Edge VPC is deployed which contains routing and security functions.